simonfi/apaleo-client/README.md

 ## Contributing

-Currently the Client only includes the `getInventory()` method and mostly serves as an example how to connect to Apaleo.
+Currently the Client is extremely limited and mostly serves as an example how to connect to Apaleo.
 Our intention is to keep updating it as Apaleo's API and our (www.loopon.com) usage of it evolves, but pull requests for new features are greatly appreciated.

 ## Acknowledgments

 * Thank you to Andrea Stubbe at Apaleo for all the help while building Loopon's integration to the Apaleo Open Hospitality Cloud